MorehouseJ09/dotfiles/README.md

 ## Customizing

-This project depends upon a "personal" directory with the same structure.
+This project depends upon a "personal" directory with the same structure as this project.

 I recommend placing this in `$HOME/.personal`.
-Install script will symlink all personal/symlinks.
-Bootstrap script will load all personal/src
+Installation will symlink all `personal/symlinks` to `$HOME/` and will source all files in `personal/src` on startup.

 ## ENV Files

 I usually have env settings for different work environments, for instance a personal env and a work environment.
 In my `$HOME/.personal/symlinks` I keep a `personal.env` file and a `work.env` file with settings for each environment.

 By setting the environment variable `EXPORTS_FILE` you can specify a default environment to be bootstrapped at terminal startup.

 ## References / Inspiration